The classical topological invariants of homogeneous spaces: Introduction

 This research was funded in part by the EPSRC, EP/W000466/1 (Thomas).
-For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.